Bang Na Expressway: History

+The expressway was opened in its entirety on 7 February 2000.

 Structural description

 The highway is elevated onto a viaduct that has an average span length of 42 m.
 It is a 27 m box girder bridge.

 There are two toll plazas on the elevated structure where the structure must widen to accommodate twelve lanes.
 The toll system is done by Kapsch TrafficCom AB (Sweden).

+Route

+This expressway has toll plazas for both entry and exit.
+This table only displays toll plazas for entry onto the expressway.